Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 results - the timer starts only when the `@Benchmark` method begins.
 This makes `@Setup` an ideal place for initialization tasks that should not impact the timing results of your benchmark.

+The method annotated with `@Setup` should be `public` and have no arguments.
+In Kotlin/JVM, these restrictions are slightly less strict.
 Refer to [JMH documentation of @Setup](https://javadoc.io/doc/org.openjdk.jmh/jmh-core/latest/org/openjdk/jmh/annotations/Setup.html) for details about the effect and restrictions of the annotation in Kotlin/JVM.